sujal2048/ORDER_MANAGEMENT_SYSTEM/README.md

 We have used a thread-safe queue.
 We can use a lock-based queue with condition variable.
 We'll implement a simple concurrent queue.

-#BUILD
+# BUILD

---expecting user to be in /home/user/ mkdir build cd /home/user/build rm -rf *
+--expecting user to be in directory /home/user/

+mkdir build
+cd /home/user/build
+rm -rf *